All pens seviced, tested, and restored as appropriate. Free U.K. postage.

 The pen has been fully serviced and tested and is in excellent condition throughout.
 It has a good shine and a legible imprint.
 The Gold filling to the cap band and clip is very bright.

-The Aerometric filling system is efficient and easy to use, taking up a good volume of ink, the old ink sac appears to have been replaced with a silicone sac at some stage.
-The pen writes with a very smooth, medium line, it isn't flexible but has the pleasant 'soft' feel that Parker managed to achieve in most of their Gold nibs.
+The Aerometric filling system is efficient and easy to use, taking up a good volume of ink.
+The pen writes with a smooth, medium line, perhaps a tad on the broad side.
+It isn't flexible, as such, but has the pleasant 'soft' feel that Parker managed to achieve in most of their Gold nibs.

 The Parker Duofold Demi is not a common Duofold, by any means.
 It's raison d'etre is something of a mystery, to me anyway, as I have never worked out exactly who it was aimed at in marketing terms.
 It wouldn't have been a 'ladies pen', it is huge in comparison to the Parker Lady which was released just as production of the Demi ended.
 I can only think that it is something to do with the depth of jacket pockets, the military in particular seemed to be adamant that a shirt or jacket pocket flap should be fastened, perhaps a standard Duofold wouldn't allow this.

-Whatever the reason, judging by the relatively few Demis around, it didn't work out well and the Duofold Demi did not sell in great numbers and is becoming very collectable.
+Whatever the reason, judging by the relatively few Demis around, it didn't work out well and the Duofold Demi did not sell in great numbers and is becoming very collectable, particularly with the early date code.

 }